-Sadly, what follows these great spiritual revivals under the jud ges, acc cording g to Judg es 2:19 9?
+Sadly, what follows these great spiritual revivals under the

+ju dges, ac cordin g to Judg es 2:19 9?

+3 U , • ,

 As modern Christians, we are tempted to think God's judgment comes on a nation because of the sins of lost people.
 But the book of Judges shows us God's judgment comes primarily because of the sins of His people.
 God commands His people to demonstrate His love and His truth to the world.
 When we forget His plan, we can expect His discipline.
-In fact, the book of Judges explicitly says God uses godless nations of the world to test His people to see whether they will keep the way of the LORD to walk therein (Judg.
+In fact, the book of Judges explicitly says God uses godless nations of the world to test His people to see whether they will take care to walk in the way of the LORD (Judg.
 2:22).